timmlk/Amazon-S3-Client/README.md

 ###Options object:
     options = {
         'key' : aws S3 key,
         'secret' : secret,
         'bucket' : bucket,
-            'verb' : PUT, GET, DELETE,
-            'resource' : resource on S3 to create, delet or query OPTIONAL, 'contentType':file type for upload OPTIONAL,
-            'contentLength' : filesize OPTIONAL,
         'md5' : file MD5, if this is set then a a md5 wont be calculated OPTIONAL, 'calcmd5' : set if you want the program to calculate a md5 hash for PUT 'date' : request time OPTIONAL the system will insert an x-amz-date 'headers' : {'x-amz-date' : new Date().toUTCString(),? } OPTIONAL };

+The only options that are required are your credentials for Amazon S3 and the bucket name.

 ###Upload:
     var options = {